bketelsen/gcru18-vgo/PITCHME.md

 - Support for whitelists and/or blacklist of packages
   + Run inside your company firewall, allow only $COMPANY packages
   + Enforce policies preventing use of packages not approved by $ARCHITECT
+- Plans for a fixed set of geographically dispersed "official" proxies
+- But you can run your own!

 ---